openshift/rosa/README.md

 Run the following command to create your cluster with the default cluster settings.

-> To view other options when creating a cluster run `moactl create cluster --help`.
+> To view other options when creating a cluster run `rosa create cluster --help`.
-> To follow a set of interactive prompts run `moactl create cluster --interactive`.
+> To follow a set of interactive prompts run `rosa create cluster --interactive`.

 ```
-$ moactl create cluster --name=rh-moa-test-cluster1
+$ rosa create cluster --name=rh-moa-test-cluster1
 I: Creating cluster with identifier '1de87g7c30g75qechgh7l5b2bha6r04e' and name 'rh-moa-test-cluster1'
-I: To view list of clusters and their status, run `moactl list clusters`
+I: To view list of clusters and their status, run `rosa list clusters`
 I: Cluster 'rh-moa-test-cluster1' has been created.
 I: Once the cluster is 'Ready' you will need to add an Identity Provider and define the list of cluster administrators.
-See `moactl create idp --help` and `moactl create user --help` for more information.
+See `rosa create idp --help` and `rosa create user --help` for more information.
-I: To determine when your cluster is Ready, run `moactl describe cluster rh-moa-test-cluster1`.
+I: To determine when your cluster is Ready, run `rosa describe cluster rh-moa-test-cluster1`.
 ```

 Creating a cluster can take up to 40 minutes, during which the State will transition from `pending` to `installing`, and finally to `ready`.